 Belief that we are spiritually guided and that what we do changes people’s lives for the better

-likeable, capable, unique and valued.
+likable, capable, unique and valued.

 treat others like I want to be treated.

-strengths, capabilities and people who care about me.
+meaningful relationships and people who care about me.

 About the Founder